Persisting Frida Scripts¶

-FIRERPA provides you with the ability to persist Frida scripts.
-You can conveniently inject scripts through the relevant APIs, and FIRERPA's script manager will automatically manage the injected scripts for you.
-Even if your script exits unexpectedly or the app process terminates, FIRERPA will automatically re-inject the script for you the next time your app is opened.
-This feature was introduced in version 7.80.
+FIRERPA provides the ability to persist Frida scripts.
+You can conveniently inject scripts through relevant interfaces, and FIRERPA's script manager will automatically manage the injected scripts.
+Even if your script exits abnormally, or the app process exits, FIRERPA will automatically re-inject the script the next time your app is opened.

 Attention

-The script manager only allows one script to be injected per app at a time.
-You cannot inject multiple scripts into the same application simultaneously.
+The script manager allows only one script to be injected per application at a time; you cannot inject multiple scripts into the same application simultaneously.

 app = d.application("com.android.settings")